There Comes a Reckoning

 She was born and raised in England and that is about the extent to what she ever shares about her childhood and formative years.
 She arrives on American shores in 1868 with little to her name looking to get lost in the vast continent of strangers.

 In 1870 a beleaguered and frightened Eliza has found her way to the 20 year anniversary of the first National Women’s Rights Convention in Worcester Massachusetts.
 Her attendance is happenstance as she is fleeing Boston at the time.
 Despite having no interest in marriage she finds herself enraptured by a 3 hour speech from Lucy Stone regarding a women’s right to divorce.
-She has little desire to marry, even thinking it impossible with her… situation.
-However, being around other women, ones that had attended college and done all manner of things she thought where out of reach, Eliza leaves Massachusetts though no longer aiming west.
+Being around other women, ones that had attended college and done all manner of things she thought where out of reach, Eliza leaves Massachusetts though no longer aiming west.
 She heads to New York to attempt to gain entrance to Vassar College.